stanleyjin1996/Aces/README.md

    In this article, both VIX and S&P 500 returns have been used to generate signals.
 A non-parametric test Mood test is used to detect change in scale.
 Possible further exploration could be using past volatility as data input to generate signals.
 We could also consider other non-parametric tests to detect change.

+4. Dynamic Allocation or Diversification: A Regime-Based Approach to Multiple Assets.
+   In this article, MSCI World index has been used to generate signals.
+HMM is used to detect regime changes.
+In addition, more assets have been considered in the portfolio to account for diversification.
+We leave for future research to show whether the results presented in this article can be improved by including information from the other asset classses in the regime-detection process.